StoneMasons4106/sleeper-ffl-discordbot/README.md

 This Discord Bot is powered by the [Sleeper API Wrapper](https://github.com/SwapnikKatkoori/sleeper-api-wrapper) for providing granular information about one's Sleeper Fantasy Football league, right to Discord.
 If you wish to donate to the project, here's my [Patreon](https://www.patreon.com/stonemasons).

+* IMPORTANT:
+    * Please make sure that the Permissions for Slash Commands are enabled, or recent development of the bot WON'T WORK in your server.
+If you already have the bot in your server, go to server settings, roles, Sleeper-FFL, and under Permissions, search Application Commands.
+Allow and save.

 ## Features